Libardo1/telafinance/content/pages/95-model-validation.markdown

 Other components of a data review include error detection, variable reconstruction, and calculation consistency.
 </p>
 ### 2.2.
 Process Verification
 A validator should follow documentation and verify that the actual processing of the model operates as prescribed.
 Any gaps in a models operation or steps that involved some degree of judgement that are not documented should be identified.
-Documentation should capture a modeler's thought process and decision making and allow a reader to not only understand and but also to challenge.
+Documentation should capture a modeler's thought process and decision making and allow a reader to not only understand but also to challenge.
 A model is not created in the absence of judgement but because of it.
 An inquiry into these judgements is key to a validation.

 ## 3. Soundness